Lisa Larson

 Rare Limited to 400 Lisa Larson K Studio Marine Flower Vase

-A limited edition of 400 flower vases produced by Lisa Larson in 1993 at Gustavsberg's in-house workshop, Keramik Studion (K-Studion).
-Lisa Larson left Gustavsberg in 1979 and worked as a freelancer, but was welcomed back to the company with a high treatment of providing an environment where she could concentrate on her own creative activities.
-It is a limited item produced by Lisa Larson, who has already become a world-famous artist, at a high level of technology.
+This flower vase is a limited edition of 400 pieces, produced by Lisa Larson in 1993 at Keramik Studion (K-Studion), the in-house workshop established by Gustavsberg.
+Lisa Larson left Gustavsberg in 1979 to work as a freelancer, but was later welcomed back to the company with generous compensation, providing an environment in which she could focus on her own creative endeavors.
+This limited edition item was produced at a technically high level by Lisa Larson, who was already a world-renowned artist.

-Maker: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson Series name: Marin Age: 1993 Country of origin: Sweden
+Manufacturer: Keramik Studion Gustavsberg / Gustavsberg K Studio Designer: Lisa Larson Series: Marin Year: 1993 Country of origin: Sweden

 Condition: ★★★★★ (5: Complete)